-Matthew Cohen
+Rachel Padgett

 Counsel

 Washington, D.C.

-202.624.2831
+202.688.3441

-mcohen@crowell.com
+rpadgett@crowell.com

-Rukiya Mohamed
+David A. Seltzer

 Associate

 Washington, D.C.

-202.624.2707
+202.654.6774

-rmohamed@crowell.com
+dseltzer@crowell.com

 Crowell & Moring LLP is an international law firm with offices in the United States, Europe, MENA, and Asia.
-Drawing on significant government, business, industry and legal experience, the firm helps clients capitalize on opportunities and provides creative solutions to complex litigation and arbitration, regulatory and policy, and corporate and transactional issues.
-The firm is consistently recognized for its commitment to pro bono service as well as its programs and initiatives to advance diversity, equity and inclusion.
+Drawing on significant government, business, industry and legal experience, the firm helps clients capitalize on opportunities and provides creative solutions to complex regulatory and policy, litigation, transactional, and intellectual property issues.
+The firm is consistently recognized for its commitment to pro bono service, as well as its comprehensive programs and initiatives to advance the professional and personal development of all members of the Crowell community.